 One of the most essential ingredients of any successful crime prevention program is an informed public.
-It is the goal of the District police to inform students and staff in a timely manner of any criminal activity or security problem that may pose a reasonable threat to their safety.
-Such information will be distributed to students through brochures, newsletters, posted notices, or student publications.
-Faculty and staff are informed through interdepartment memos, bulletins and newsletters.
+It is the goal of the District Public Safety Department to inform students and staff in a timely manner of any criminal activity or security problem that may pose a reasonable threat to their safety.
+Information will be provided to students, faculty and staff through several district notification systems (District phones, classroom emergency phones, District Mass Notification system, and District email).

 Individuals who need to be on campus other than during regular scheduled work hours must secure authorization from the department chairperson or supervisor prior to their arrival.
-The District police should also be notified of their presence.
-Many campus rooms and areas are protected by intrusion alarms, so before entering these areas, District police should be contacted.
+The District Public Safety Office should also be notified of their presence.
+Many campus rooms and areas are protected by intrusion alarms, so before entering these areas, District Public Safety Officers should be contacted.
 It is the responsibility of those using rooms, offices or other areas to lock access doors, turn off lights and close all windows.
 Facilities Services staff and Public Safety Department personnel will check many campus areas during off-hours, but the primary responsibility for security lies with the user.